Taylor scores 5 TDs to lead No. 8 Wisconsin past Kent State

 MADISON, Wis.
+(AP) — A team with a good running back and a stout defense is tough to beat.
+Just ask Kent State coach Sean Lewis.

+Following a 48-0 loss Saturday at No. 8 Wisconsin, the 33-year-old Lewis, who played quarterback and tight end for the Badgers from 2004-07, said Wisconsin has the best running back, the best offensive line and the best defense in the country.

-(AP) — Jonathan Taylor had four rushing touchdowns and caught a TD pass, Zack Baun had a career-high three sacks, and the eighth-ranked Badgers coasted to a 48-0 win over Kent State on Saturday.
+Jonathan Taylor had a career-high five touchdowns (four rushing and one receiving), Zack Baun had three of the Badgers’ nine total sacks, and the eighth-ranked Badgers coasted to a second 5-0 start in three seasons.
+Wisconsin started 12-0 in 2017 before losing to Ohio State in the Big Ten championship game.

+“It’s the culture and the foundation they’ve established for a very long time,” Lewis said of Wisconsin.
+“Their ability to run the football, to dictate the pace of the game.
+For them to have 75 snaps, for us to have 45 (snaps), that’s what they want to do.
+They want to play the game at their pace, their style of play and really dictated some things.”

+“It’s still a long season ahead, and to be consistent, you’ve got to play through a whole season knowing that you can’t just have a couple games,” Taylor said.
+“There’s still a long way to go, but I’ll continue to try and be as efficient as possible.”

-Baun’s three sacks led a Wisconsin defense that pitched its third shutout of the season.
+Baun’s career-high three sacks led a Wisconsin defense that has now pitched three shutouts in a season for the first time since 1937.
 The Badgers, who entered the day with the nation’s top-ranked defense, held Kent State (2-3) to 124 yards of total offense.
-Chris Orr, the Big Ten Defensive Player of the Week for his efforts against Northwestern, added two sacks for a unit that has allowed four touchdowns through five games.
+Jack Sanborn had two sacks and Chris Orr, the Big Ten Defensive Player of the Week for his efforts against Northwestern, also added a pair of sacks for a unit that has allowed four touchdowns through five games.

+“Guys are playing with more confidence,” Orr said.
+“Guys are really glued in to their alignment and assignment. … We’re not reinventing the wheel.”

 Dustin Crum and Woody Barrett combined for just 64 yards on 10-of-17 passing.
 Most of those yards came on a 28-yard completion to receiver Raymond James.

+“Dustin Crum is our starting quarterback,” Lewis said.
+“He will continue to start and lead us.
+But those guys will continue to push each other on a daily basis and kind of like the running backs, they’re sharing the workload and making sure that we understand the big picture here.”

-The Golden Flashes, coached by former Wisconsin quarterback and tight end Sean Lewis, have played two ranked opponents this season and been outscored 103-16 in those matchups.
+The Golden Flashes have played two ranked opponents this season and were outscored 103-16 in those matchups.
 Kent State lost to then-No. 8 Auburn 55-16 on Sept.
 14.

+“We have to do a better job of preparing our guys for the task at hand, make sure that we’re ready, make sure that we’re prepared for the effort that’s warranted to win a ballgame like that,” Lewis said.

 Taylor scored from 6 yards on the opening drive.
 The junior running back now has a touchdown on each of the Badgers’ five opening drives this season.
 Wisconsin is the only team in the FBS to open each game with a touchdown.

+“It’s awesome.
+It never gets old,” Wisconsin coach Paul Chryst said of watching Taylor play.
+“And you know — I know it and we know it; guys are talking on the sidelines — he’s special.
+To be able to see it, it’s pretty neat.”

 Taylor scored four first-half touchdowns before the Golden Flashes had their third first down.
-Taylor also crossed the goal line on 19-, 4- and 48-yard runs.
-Taylor and quarterback Jack Coan linked up for an 18-yard score that made it 28-0 at halftime.
+Taylor crossed the goal line on 19-, 4- and 48-yard runs.
+Taylor and quarterback Jack Coan also linked up for an 18-yard score that made it 28-0 at halftime.

+Coan bounced back after throwing his first interception of the season last week.
+The junior finished 12 for 15 with 134 yards and two touchdowns.

+“It always feels good to have a good game, especially in a win,” said Coan, who won his seventh straight start.

-Caon, who won his seventh straight start, finished 12 for 15 with 134 yards and two touchdowns.
-Tight end Jake Ferguson was on the receiving end of the junior’s other touchdown.
+Tight end Jake Ferguson was on the receiving end of Coan’s other touchdown.
 Their 2-yard score made it 41-0 with 8:01 left in the third quarter.
 Receiver Jack Dunn added the final score on a 3-yard run in the fourth.

 THE TAKEAWAY